lite-xl/lite-xl.github.io/docs/developer-guide/managing-keyboard-shortcuts.md

 You must handle this condition if you decide to override any of these functions.

-??? warning "Since v2.1.0, text composition events (IME) should be taken into consideration."
+??? warning "Since v2.1.0, text composition events (IME) should be taken into consideration when handling key events."
     In recent versions of Lite XL, text composition/input events has been added to support IMEs.
     When text input is enabled, you may receive a key down event